 The crown jewel of Box Head is Tallow Beach.
 Tucked away on Box Head and framed by rocky headlands, this little nick in the coastline is a swimmer’s and photographer’s playground.
 To get to Tallow Beach it’s a 1.2km downhill hike from the carpark – however, it is a steep walk along a rocky fire trail so take care, especially as you’ll need to carry your camping equipment and water!

 Want to wake up in paradise?
 The awesome thing about Tallow Beach is that you can camp just steps away from the sand and surf at Tallow Beach campground.
-The campground is intimate, grassy and has toilet amenities.
-Falling asleep to the ocean’s roar, waking up to kookaburras’ calls and revelling in a morning by the sea is a must-do in this sunburnt country.
-For the photographers, the proximity to the beach means staying up to shoot the stars and waking up for sunrise is cinch.
+The campground is intimate, grassy, and has toilet amenities.
+Falling asleep to the ocean’s roar, waking up to kookaburras’ calls, and reveling in a morning by the sea is a must-do in this sunburnt country.
+For the photographers, the proximity to the beach means staying up to shoot the stars, and waking up for sunrise is cinch.
+If you’d rather not hike – Try Putty Beach campground or Little Beach campground both offer close proximity to the beach but with easier walk-ins.

 The Classic Bouddi Coastal Walk